Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Methodology

 \subsection{Deformable MLP}

 Token mixers play a major role in the competitive modeling ability of attention-based Transformer models.
 The recent MLP-based models~\cite{mlp_mixer,cyclemlp} heuristically relax attention-based feature constraints by spatially mixing tokens via MLP projections.
 Inspired by the success of MLP-based mixers, we design a Deformable MLP~(DMLP) token mixer to conduct the adaptive feature parsing for panoramic semantic segmentation.
-Vanilla-MLP~\cite{mlp_mixer} based modules lack adaptivity which weakens the token mixing of panoramic data.
-In contrast, linked with the aforementioned DPE module, our DMLP-based decoder performs adaptive token mixing during the overall feature parsing, being aware of the deformation-properties in $360^\circ$ images.
+Vanilla-MLP~\cite{mlp_mixer} based modules lack adaptivity which weakens the token mixing of panoramic data. {In contrast, linked with the aforementioned DPE module, our DMLP-based decoder performs adaptive token mixing during the overall feature parsing, being aware of the deformation properties in $360^\circ$ images.}

-\textbf{DMLPv1 token mixer.} Concerning the comparison between MLP-based modules depicted in Fig.~\ref{fig:MLPBlocks}, the vanilla MLP~(Fig.~\ref{fig:MLP}) lacks the spatial context modeling, CycleMLP~( Fig.~\ref{fig:CycleMLP}) has the narrow projected receptive field due to fixed offsets, and our DMLP module~(Fig.~\ref{fig:OurMLP}) generates learned adaptive spatial offsets during mixing tokens and leads to a wider projected grid (\ie, the green panel).
-Specifically, given a DPE-processed $C_{in}$-dimensional feature map $\boldsymbol{f}{\in}\mathbb{R}^{H{\times}W{\times}C_{in}}$, the spatial offset $\boldsymbol{\Delta}^{DMLP}_{(i,j,c)}$ is first predicted channel-wise by using Eq.~\eqref{eq:offset}.
-Then, the offset is flattened as a sequence in shape of $\boldsymbol{\Delta}^{DMLP}_{(k,c)}$, where $k{\in}{HW}$ and $c{\in}C_{in}$.
-While the given feature map is projected into a sequence $\boldsymbol{z}$ with the equal shape, the offsets are used to select tokens during mixing the flattened token/patch features $\boldsymbol{z}{\in}\mathbb{R}^{HW{\times}C_{in}}$.
+\textbf{DMLPv1 token mixer.} Concerning the comparison between MLP-based modules depicted in Fig.~\ref{fig:MLPBlocks}, the vanilla MLP~(Fig.~\ref{fig:MLP}) lacks the spatial context modeling, CycleMLP~(Fig.~\ref{fig:CycleMLP}) has the narrow projected receptive field due to fixed offsets, and our DMLP module~(Fig.~\ref{fig:OurMLP}) generates learned adaptive spatial offsets during mixing tokens and leads to a wider projected grid (\ie, the green panel).
+Specifically, given a DPE-processed $C_{in}$-dimensional feature map $\boldsymbol{f}{\in}\mathbb{R}^{H{\times}W{\times}C_{in}}$, the spatial offset $\boldsymbol{\Delta}^{DMLP}_{(i,j,c)}$ is first predicted channel-wise by using Eq.~\eqref{eq:offset}. {Then, the offset is flattened as a sequence in the shape of $\boldsymbol{\Delta}^{DMLP}_{(k,c)}$, where $k{\in}{H{\times}W}$ and $c{\in}C_{in}$.} While the given feature map is projected into a sequence $\boldsymbol{z}$ with the equal shape, the offsets are used to select tokens during mixing the flattened token/patch features $\boldsymbol{z}{\in}\mathbb{R}^{HW{\times}C_{in}}$.
 The mixed token is calculated as:

-where $w{\in}\mathbb{R}^{C_{in}{\times}C_{out}}$ is the weight matrix of a fully-connected layer.
-As shown in Fig~\ref{fig:mlp_block_dmlpv1}, the DMLPv1 token mixer has a residual structure, consisting of DPE, two DMLP, and one MLP modules.
-Formally, the entire four-stage decoder is constructed by DMLPv1 token mixers and is denoted as:
+where $w{\in}\mathbb{R}^{C_{in}{\times}C_{out}}$ is the weight matrix of a fully-connected layer. {As shown in Fig~\ref{fig:mlp_block_dmlpv1}, the DMLPv1 token mixer has a residual structure, consisting of DPE, two DMLPs, and an MLP module.} Formally, the entire four-stage decoder is constructed by DMLPv1 token mixers and is denoted as: